jonvrg/sales-analytics-postgresql/README.md

 CREATE DATABASE sales_analytics;
 ```

-3. Run the schema file:
+3. Run this command from the project root in a terminal:

 ```bash
 psql -U postgres -d sales_analytics -f database/schema.sql